cis1951/lec7-code/README.md

     * *Hint*: Use the [UIFeedbackGenerator](https://developer.apple.com/documentation/uikit/uifeedbackgenerator) class.
 * **AirPods integration:** Use your AirPods' motion data to control the game, instead of the phone's.
 (This requires AirPods that support Spatial Audio.)
     * *Hint*: You should only need to edit one line and remove one line for this.
+    * You will also need to add a `NSMotionUsageDescription` purpose string.
 * **Debouncing:** The game might feel a bit sensitive, in that rapid head movement might cause a bunch of unwanted inputs.
 Try adding logic to ignore motion data for a short period after the player has made an input.
     * *Hint*: Keep track of when the player last made an input using a [Date](https://developer.apple.com/documentation/foundation/date) struct.